Hamilton County Soil and Water Conservation District

 Cover Crop Seed Giveaway 2025

 This year we have crimson clover and a peas and oats mix available to home and community gardeners.
-Ideally, crimson clover should be planted by September 30th while the oats and peas mixture should be planted by September 15th.
+Ideally, crimson clover should be planted by September 30th, and the oats and peas mixture should be planted by September 15th.

 Why Cover Crops?